 • Maintain clear sightlines by avoiding tall furniture that blocks views across the room

-Install floating shelves above desks and sofas to maximize vertical space.
+Install floating shelves above desks and sofas to use vertical space well.
 Use tall, narrow bookcases rather than wide, low ones.
 Mount TVs on walls to free up floor space occupied by media consoles.

 Open Concept Considerations for Defined Spaces

 Use sectionals or sofas placed back-to-back to naturally separate living areas from dining spaces.
-Position a console table behind a sofa to define the living zone's perimeter while maintaining an open feel.
+Position a console table behind a sofa to define the living zone's perimeter while keeping an open feel.

 Area rugs as anchors: Large rugs ground seating areas and visually distinguish zones.
-Ensure the rug is large enough to encompass all key seating pieces, with at least the front legs of sofas and chairs resting on the rug.
+Make sure the rug is large enough to encompass all key seating pieces, with at least the front legs of sofas and chairs resting on the rug.

 Maintain clear 36-inch pathways between zones in open layouts.
 Arrange furniture to guide movement around conversation areas rather than through them, preventing disruption when people move between spaces.